The Spiritual Centre.co.uk

 Letter: H

-Lunar: 6th Moon of the Celtic Calendar (April - May)
+Lunar: 6th New Moon of the Bnwyfre Celtic Tree Calendar (April 17 - May 15th)

 Moon Name: Growing - Worm